deepanshs/mrsimulator/docs/index.rst

   About
   '''''

-**mrsimulator** is an open-source Python package for fast computation/analysis of nuclear magnetic resonance (NMR) spectra in fluid and solid phases.
+**MRSimulator** is an open-source Python package for fast computation/analysis of nuclear magnetic resonance (NMR) spectra in fluid and solid phases.